Strong laser fields and their power to generate controllable high-photon-number coherent-state superpositions: Conditioning onto HHG: Generation of Schrödinger optical ``kitten'' and ``cat'' states

-The key action for creating the non-classical states of light is the post-selection of the coherent shifted state over the part that includes, at least, one harmonic photon.
-This operation, namely ``conditioning on HHG'', can be mathematically expressed for high values of the harmonic cutoff via the projection operator \cite{Stammer2021}
+The key action for the creating non-classical states of light is the post-selection of the coherent shifted IR state over the part that includes, at least, one harmonic photon.
+It was shown in \cite{Stammer2021} that, conditioning the harmonic modes to be found in the state $\bigotimes^\text{cutoff}_{q=2} \ket{\beta_q}$ and considering very high values of the harmonic cutoff, the final quantum optical state of the infrared mode is given by (up to normalization) by